 On the String Encryption - Options page of the DashO GUI you can specify both a location of an input map file and a location for an output map file.
 If an output map file location is specified, then DashO will produce a String Encryption map file containing information about the decrypters produced during that build.
 If an input map file is specified, then DashO will reproduce the string decrypters described in the map file, and will ignore settings for the String Encryption Level and the Number of Decrypters.

-String Encryption Map Files are not supported in Android Mode.
+Note: String Encryption Map Files are not supported in Android Mode.

 Includes and Excludes

 You can set rules to determine where String Encryption is applied.
 String Encryption has a cost in terms of size and runtime performance, so you may want to apply it only to more sensitive parts of your application.
 You can specify String Encryption Includes and Excludes on the String Encryption - Include and String Encryption - Exclude pages of the DashO GUI.
 If no includes are specified, DashO will apply String Encryption to all methods not covered by an exclude rule.
 If any include rules are defined, then DashO will apply String Encryption only to included methods.